 Best for fans of unexpected twists

-The Silent Patient is popular for a reason — it contains a really amazing twist!
-A famous painter named Alicia, married to a popular fashion photographer, shoots him five times in the face, and then never speaks another word again.
+The Silent Patient is an insanely popular crime thriller for a reason: It contains a really amazing twist!
+A famous painter named Alicia Berenson, who’s married to a popular fashion photographer, shoots him five times in the face.
+She never speaks another word again.

 Sometimes I Lie by Alice Feeney